nandiniranjansinha/DermIQ/README.md

 ## ⚠️ Known Limitations

-- The ML model has class imbalance — minority class recall is lower than majority class.
-This is a known limitation to be addressed in v2 with SMOTE oversampling.
+- Class imbalance — minority class recall is lower than majority.
+To be addressed in v2 with SMOTE.
-- OCR accuracy depends heavily on image quality.
+- OCR accuracy depends on image quality.
 Works best with flat, well-lit, cropped label photos.
-- Knowledge base covers common ingredients — rare or proprietary ingredients may not be flagged.
+- Knowledge base covers common ingredients — rare or proprietary compounds may not be flagged.

 ---